chriskrycho/v5.chriskrycho.com/site/essays/Feeds are Not Fit for Gardening.md

     Tinkerers, spec-writers, protocol-builders, gardeners: people willing to walk down [new avenues](https://www.robinsloan.com/lab/new-avenues/) in 2023—people, that is, who are up for revisiting some of the assumptions which have governed the web for the past few decades.
   context: >
     Reading Maggie Appleton’s essay [A Brief History & Ethos of the Digital Garden](https://maggieappleton.com/garden-history) and Mike Caufield’s talk–essay [The Garden and the Stream: A Technopastoral](https://hapgood.us/2015/10/17/the-garden-and-the-stream-a-technopastoral/).
+thanks: >
+  Essays and blog posts over the years by [Alan Jacobs](http://ayjay.org), [Robin Sloan](https://www.robinsloan.com), and [Maggie Appleton](https://maggieappleton.com) provided many of the specific ingredients in [this particular stew](http://2012-2013.chriskrycho.com/art/and-the-stew-tastes-good/), and you can think of this as a response to (perhaps an entry in?)
+Robin’s call for [New Avenues in 2023](https://www.robinsloan.com/lab/new-avenues/) in particular.
+I am indebted to many others whose own writing is no doubt part of the mix as well.
+The current generation of feed tools, though criticized as unfit for one particular purpose here, have done a great deal to move the open web ecosystem forward, so credit especially to [Dave Winer](http://scripting.com) for <abbr>RSS</abbr>, the unruly group behind Atom, and [Manton Reece](https://www.manton.org) and [Brent Simmons](https://inessential.com) for <abbr>JSON</abbr> Feed.
+[Stephen Carradini](https://stephencarradini.com) provided helpful feedback on early drafts.
 draft: true
 ---